Configure the HTTP client

 At runtime, Quarkus Flow:

-builds a default client from
+* Builds a default client from quarkus.flow.http.client..

-optionally builds named clients from
+* Optionally builds *named clients from quarkus.flow.http.client.named.<name>..

 2. Configure the default HTTP client